-It draws on a few key texts as reference points, the seminal work Decolonizing Methodologies by Māori cultural theorist Linda Tuhiwai Smith, the multilingual publication Langues de notre terre : Poèmes et récits autochtones du Québec | Languages of our land: Indigenous poems and stories from Québec, edited by Susan Ouriou, and the recent anthology coconut milk by queer Sāmoan American poet and artist, Dan Taulapapa McMullin.
-This work was developed during my participation in the 2016 Indigenous visual + digital arts residency at the Banff Centre for Arts and Creativity which was supported by an RBC Emerging Artist Award.
+This text on silk work comments on the long, exploitative history of outsider archivists, researchers and colonial agents seeking to own and control knowledges of Indigenous peoples around the world.
+It draws on a few key texts as reference points, the seminal work Decolonizing Methodologies by Māori cultural theorist Linda Tuhiwai Smith, the multilingual publication Langues de notre terre : Poèmes et récits autochtones du Québec | Languages of our land: Indigenous poems and stories from Québec, edited by Susan Ouriou, and the recent collection coconut milk by queer Sāmoan American scholar and artist Dan Taulapapa McMullin.

 shadow sites, curated by Samantha McCulloch and Frances Wilkinson

 1 April-22 May 2016, Next Wave Festival, Centre for Contemporary Photography + National Storage Collingwood

 Seeing Voices, curated by Hannah Mathews, Helen Hughes and Frances E Parker

 Monash University Museum of Art (MUMA) + National Exhibitions Touring Support (NETS) tour:

 14 October–10 December 2017, Horsham Regional Art Gallery